MadibaGroup/2024-Gadgets/content/docs/gadgets/rotate.md

 1. For all $X$ from $\omega^0$ to $\omega^{\kappa-1}$: $\mathsf{Poly}_\mathsf{Arr'}(X) = \mathsf{Poly}_\mathsf{Arr}(X)\cdot\omega^\alpha$

-We adjust each of the constraint to show an equality with 0 and label it:
+We adjust the constraint to show an equality with 0 and label it:

 1. $\mathsf{Poly}_\mathsf{Vanish}(X)= \mathsf{Poly}_\mathsf{Arr'}(X) - \mathsf{Poly}_\mathsf{Arr}(X)\cdot\omega^\alpha = 0$